gtmadureira/build-secure-gpg-key/README.md

 For this purpose, I recommend you to boot on [tails](https://tails.boum.org) and stay offline, tails linux contain many good things like [onion share](https://onionshare.org/), a persistant encrypted volume, and many others.

-## Gen new keys (with only C|capability flag)
+## Generate new Keys (with only C|capability flag)

     $ gpg --expert --full-generate-key

-You can choose to create a RSA, ECC keys, procedure is the same, for this wiki, I create an ECC key.
+You can choose to create a RSA, ECC keys, procedure is the same, for this wiki, I create an ECC key:

 ```txt
 gpg (GnuPG) 2.2.19; Copyright (C) 2019 Free Software Foundation, Inc.